james-tindal/obsidian-mindmap-nextgen/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Documents**
+If applicable, attach a markdown document that triggers the bug.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.